Garden Renovation Costs

 Here, we'll go over the various supply costs to know how much you'll need on average and what you'll need to buy to finish your garden makeover.

 First, you'll need a lawnmower, which will cost between £40 and £300 depending on the model.
 Although it may appear expensive, having a lawnmower also saves you money by hiring somebody to cut your lawn.
-Then you'll need a chainsaw, which will cost you between £11 and £90 depending on the type.

-You may also need to buy a rake, which costs £10 - £40, a container, which costs £10 - £300, seeds for a flower bed, which costs £1 - £40, and a pre-grown plant, which costs £2 - £30, and soil, which usually costs £4 - £15.
+You may also need to buy a rake, which costs £10 to £40, a container, which costs £10 to £300, seeds for a flower bed, costing £1 to £40, a pre-grown plant, which costs £2 to £30, and soil, which usually costs £4 to £15.

-A watering can cost £5 and £30; a hand trowel costs £5 - £20, a spade and digging fork cost between £10 and £50, a hoe costs between £10 and £30, and fertiliser costs between £3 and £20.
+A watering can costs £5 and £30, and a hand trowel costs £5 to £20.
+A spade and digging fork costs between £10 and £50, a hoe between £10 and £30, and fertiliser costs between £3 and £20.

-Using gardening gloves would make your work easier and less painful; a pair will cost you between £0.50 and £20.
+Using gardening gloves would make your work easier and less painful - a pair will cost you between £0.50 and £20.
 Secateurs are an essential tool for gardeners, and they typically cost between £20 and £40.

-A hard fork will cost between £10 and £30; a hose will cost between £30 and £80 depending on what type you need for your garden, and a pressure washer will cost between £60 and £200.
+A hard fork will cost between £10 and £30, and a hose will cost between £30 and £80 depending on what type you need for your garden.

 There aren't many expensive supply costs, but you will need quite a few tools to complete a garden renovation project.
 As a result, before you start thinking about what you'll be doing and what you'll need to finish your job.

-Additional Costs
+Additional Garden Renovation Costs

 When renovating your garden, things may not go as planned, and you may have to go over budget.
 However, if you anticipate what may occur, you will already know the process and average price.
 As a result, we've created this section so you can see the extra costs of a garden renovation and be prepared.